ewrogers/hyper-calendar/README.md

 Server-side rendering (SSR) is accomplished via pure JSX and structured very similar to what a React app would be, component-wise.
 In this case there is no DOM, and the generated HTML is returned to the client verbatim.

+### JSX

+When working with HTML and SSR, a templating engine will be necessary to elegantly generate HTML for responses to the client.

+Each language and framework have their own "go-to" libraries, and JSX seems like a natural pick here in the JavaScript eco-system.
+It is very familiar to frontend developers and supported by Hono out of the box.

+However, instead of breaking each part into fine components it makes more sense to split up more coarse-grained "views" or "pages".
+This is so that the [locality of behavior](https://htmx.org/essays/locality-of-behaviour/) principle can be upheld.

 ### Bun

-Since I have chosen TypeScript, I will need a runtime of some kind.
+Since I have chosen TypeScript, I will need a runtime engine.
 [Bun](https://bun.sh/) has hit v1.0 stable release and is a wonderful all-in-one toolkit for JavaScript.

 Not only is it a super-fast runtime, it provides a wonderful refined API along with great built-in tooling for stuff like tests, package management, and bundling.